Incrementis/Tutorils-Historical-Encyclopedias-/README.md

 1. Download the [latest version](https://github.com/Incrementis/Tutorils-Historical-Encyclopedias-/releases)
 2. Unzip the file
 3. Navigate into the unzipped folder until you see the "*tutorils_he*" folder.
-4. Copy the folder "*tutorils_he*" and the file "*Setup-tutorils_he.exe*" and paste them into your Baldur's Gate Enhanced Edition(SoD) or Icewind Dale Enhanced Edition game folder.
+4. Copy the folder "*tutorils_he*" and the file "*Setup-tutorils_he.exe*" and paste them into your Baldur's Gate Enhanced Edition(SoD), Icewind Dale Enhanced Edition or Baldur's Gate 2 Enhanced Edition game folder.
-5. Start "*Setup-tutorils_he.exe*" and select the installation language.
+5. Start "*Setup-tutorils_he.exe*" and follow the installation instructions.

 ## Troubleshooting
 ### There are known issues when installing SOD as DLC for BG:EE